Tuition and fees are subject to change without notice.

 Carl Sandburg College Foundation Scholarships

-The Foundation provides academic, program-specific, veterans, financial need, and geographic-based scholarships.
+The Foundation is the 501(c) (3) branch of the College that provides academic, program-specific, veterans, financial support, and geographic-based scholarships to Sandburg students.
 These scholarships support Sandburg students of all ages in occupational and transfer curricula.
 Scholarship awards are based on individual scholarship guidelines.
 Distribution of payment is determined solely by the Foundation’s Scholarship Review Committee and is not subject to change by outside departments.

 Other Forms of Assistance